versioned/versioned-api/README.md

 ## TODO

+* accounts.users
+  Creator of account is admin
+  There must always be at least one admin

 * Introduce accounts which are mapped to spaces and users

+* Double check permission per role
+  Ability to create spaces?

 * Documentation index page with links to main swagger and data swagger per space